NVIDIA/modulus-launch/examples/weather/fcn_afno/README.md

 python train_era5.py
 ```

-training data will be generated on the fly.

 Progress can be monitored using MLFlow.
 Open a new terminal and navigate to the training
 directory, then run: